Itchy-Fingerz/wrld-indoor-maps-api/1 - Outline Creation and Submission MD.md

 - [QGIS](https://www.qgis.org/en/site/forusers/download.html) (At the time of writing, the latest version is 2.18.xx)
 - [curl](https://curl.haxx.se/download.html) (If you're using Mac OS, or Linux, you should have this as standard).
-- A floorplan image (for example, a tiff, png, or bitmap) for each of the floors you wish to submit.
+- A floor plan image (for example, a tiff, png, or bitmap) for each of the floors you wish to submit.
 - A WRLD Developer Token - found on your [account page](https://accounts.wrld3d.com/users/edit) - for submission to the service.

 **QGIS**